Frank Robinson: Managing career

 Robinson managed in the winter leagues late in his playing career.
 By the early 1970s, he had his heart set on becoming the first black manager in the majors; the Angels traded him to the Cleveland Indians midway through the 1974 season due to his open campaigning for the manager's job.
 He was appointed player-manager by the Indians on October 2, 1974, giving him the distinction of being the first black manager in the Majors.
+On April 8, 1975, Robinson made his debut as a player-manager; batting second as the designated hitter, he hit a home run (his 575th in his career) in the bottom of the 1st inning as the team prevailed 5–3 over the New York Yankees.
 Robinson had a rocky time in Cleveland, as general manager Phil Seghi generally liked to second guess his manager along with trying to push for him to play alongside managing (the result was that he played roughly 80 games as manager).
 Disagreements with players such as Gaylord Perry did not help matters (he went to the press saying he wanted to be paid a dollar more than Robinson's $173,500 salary).
 The Indians had a 79–80 record, and had an 81–78 record in 1976, their first winning record in eight years.
 Cleveland started the 1977 season 26–31 and fired Robinson on June 19, 1977.

 Robinson managed the San Francisco Giants from 1981 through 106 games of the 1984 season, when he was fired.
 He finished the 1984 season as the hitting coach for the Milwaukee Brewers on a contract worth $1.
-In 1985, he joined the Orioles front office.
-He was named the manager of the Orioles for 1988.
+In 1985, he joined the Orioles' front office.
+On April 12, 1988, Robinson was named manager of the Orioles, replacing Cal Ripken Sr. after an 0–6 start to the season.
 He was awarded the American League Manager of the Year Award in 1989 for leading the Orioles to an 87–75 record, a turnaround from their previous season in which they went 54–107, and the division title came down to the final three-game series between Baltimore and the Toronto Blue Jays, but the Jays would win the first two games to clinch the division.
 It would be the closest Robinson ever came to managing a team to the postseason.